Private Cloud and Linux Microsoft Unix BSD and macOS

 • Diverse Ecosystem: Choosing the right distribution and tools from a myriad of options can be overwhelming.

-Microsoft’s private cloud solutions integrate deeply with their enterprise ecosystem, making them ideal for businesses already invested in Microsoft technologies.
+Microsoft’s enterprise cloud solutions integrate deeply with their enterprise ecosystem, making them ideal for businesses already invested in Microsoft technologies.

 Example Use Case: Enterprise Application Hosting